kiennp/web-assets-compiler/README.md

 * Use `js-beautify` as SCSS/CSS/JS/HTML formatter
 * Compile SASS/SCSS to CSS
 * Autoprefix support for CSS
-* Live compile when save file
+* Live compile when save file or partial files
 * Customize format of export files
 * Customize compile options for a file/folder